onap/archived-externalapi-nbi/docs/architecture/NBI_R1_Developer_Guide.rst

 ***************
 Configuration
 ***************
-A configuration file, *src/main/resources/application.properties* list all the component interface that can be configured depending on the environment were the app is deployed.
+A configuration file, *src/main/resources/application-localhost.properties* list all the component interface that can be configured depending on the environment were the app is deployed.
-By default, the application runs with an embedded MySQL H2 Database and a MongoDB local instance.
+By default, the application runs with an embedded both MongoDB and MariaDB local instance.
 This file also list configurations of all the REST interface maid from NBI to other ONAP component such as SDC, AA&I and SO.

 ***************